SimPPL/research-engineer-intern-assignment/instructions.md

-<h1> Research Intern Assignment </h1>
+# Research Intern Assignment
 We're thrilled you're interested in joining SimPPL!
 This assignment is designed to give you a practical, hands-on experience in social media analysis, mirroring the kind of work you'd be doing with us.
 It's structured like a mini-research project, challenging you to explore how information spreads across social networks, specifically focusing on content from potentially unreliable sources.
 Instead of building a data collection tool from scratch for this initial exercise, you'll be provided with existing social media data.
 Your task is to design and build an interactive dashboard to analyze and visualize this data, uncovering patterns and insights about how specific links, hashtags, keywords, or topics are being shared and discussed.
 This will allow you to focus on your data science, machine learning, and analysis skills, which are crucial to the research we conduct at SimPPL.
 The plots you create and the technologies you choose will be valuable learning experiences, and directly relevant to the work we do.

-<h2>Task Objectives</h2>
+## Why do we care about this?

+We have built tools for collecting and analyzing data from Reddit and Twitter including [Parrot](https://parrot.simppl.org) to study the sharing of news from certain unreliable Russian media providers.
+To ramp you up towards understanding how to go about extending such platforms, and to expand your understanding of the broader social media ecosystem, we would like you to construct a similar analysis to Parrot by studying other publicly accessible platforms listed above.
+We would like you to present an analysis of a broader range of viewpoints from different (apolitical / politically biased) groups.
+You may even pick a case study to present e.g. a relevant controversy, campaign, or civic event.

+In the long run, this research intends to accomplish the following objectives:

+1. Track different popular trends to understand how public content is propagated on different social media platforms.
+2. Identify posts containing misleading information with the use of claims verification mechanisms.
+3. Analyze the trends across a large number of influential accounts over time in order to report on the influence of a narrative.

+## Task Objectives

-1. Visualize Insights: Tell a story with a graph, building intuitive and engaging data visualizations.
+1. **Visualize Insights**: Tell a story with a graph, building intuitive and engaging data visualizations.

-2. Apply AI/ML: Use LLMs and machine learning to generate metrics and enhance your analysis.
+2. **Apply AI/ML**: Use LLMs and machine learning to generate metrics and enhance your analysis.

-3. Build and Deploy a Dashboard: Develop and (ideally) host an interactive dashboard to showcase your analysis.
+3. **Build and Deploy a Dashboard**: Develop and (ideally) host an interactive dashboard to showcase your analysis.

-<h2>Rubric for Evaluation</h2>
+## Rubric for Evaluation
 Take a look at <a href="https://parrot.simppl.org/">parrot</a> that we have previously built as a visualization platform for Twitter data (it does not have search integrations though it is a good example of a solution other than that).
 Below is the rubric we will use for your evaluation, provided as a checklist for you to evaluate your own assignment before you submit it to us.

 1. **IMPORTANT** Is the solution well-documented such that it is easy to understand its usage?